 The problem with blogs is that they do not actually work incredibly as an engine for direct sales.
 People think that we make money blogging, but the truth is that most of us earning a good amount make money with what our blogs do for us.

 Our blog is part of the system.
-It is not the system itself.
+It is not the system itself, and this is true even for those monetizing with display ads.

 Unless you already are massively influential and have built strong brand awareness over an extended period of time, you’re going to need to do something to speak with the visitor on a more personal level.